 Cleanup deletes historic data older than the specified time from your database.
 This is an effective way to free up disk space and/or comply with local regulations regarding storing customer information.

 1. Log in to Site Admin > Plugins > Get More Plugins

 2. Install the Cleanup plugin if is not yet installed

 Cleanup has to be enabled at the server level first.

 1. Go to Site Admin > Settings > Enable Cleanup and activate it.

 Cleanup at the server level

-In the same screen, you will notice all cleanup settings are Keep forever by default.
-This means that all the data is stored without time limit in your server.
+On the same screen, you will notice all cleanup settings are Keep forever by default.
+This means that all the data is stored without a time limit on your server.

-These default values apply to all your applications or new applications you will create in your system.
+These default values apply to all existing applications and any new applications you will create in your system.